clementgallet/libTAS/README.md

 ## Compile

 Compiling is done using cmake.
-From the root directory just type `cmake .` (the dot does matter), then `make`.
+From the root directory just type `cd build && cmake ..`, then `make`.

 The current mandatory dependancies so far are `libx11-dev`.